© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman road, Waverbridge to Pattenfoot is a scheduled monument protected by Historic England under reference 1004616.
 View the official record →

-The Roman road from Waverbridge to Pattenfoot is a Roman road monument in Cumberland, England, dating to the Roman occupation period.
+The Roman road from Waverbridge to Pattenfoot is a scheduled ancient monument in Cumberland, England, forming part of the network of military routes constructed during the Roman occupation of northern Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004616.

 Roman road, Waverbridge to Pattenfoot is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004616.